jsoeterbroek/epoch/README.md

 Support for different historical and cultural calendar systems: Babylonian, Gregorian, Julian, Hebrew, Islamic, Old Egyptian, Coptic, Mayan, Persian, French (rev.), Saka, Icelandic, Anglo-Saxon, Germanic, Armenian, Georgian, Mandaean, Chinese Zodiac, Buddhist, Mongolian, Ethiopian, Zoroastrian, Mars.

+## Setup and configuration

+* Time and date are retrieved from NTP Internet server on every (re-)start and saved to Real-Time Clock (rtc).
+  Currently the NTP server address (europe.pool.ntp.org) is the default, but this needs to be user configurable in next release(s).
+* During setup phase an Internet connection is needed in order to retrieve correct date and time via NTP.
+  In order to facilitate the WiFi configuration of the device for you local WiFi network, WiFiManager is started during setup phase (only once), and you should be able to connect with computer and/or phone to SSID Network name: "m5paper" and password: "password".

+  You will need to do this only once.

 ## Screenshots

 ### Currently implemented (V0.0.1 release) calendar systems